 And talking about prepping for flood, it is crucial to have a good pre-flood planning and there must be at least 1 bug-out-bag prepped upfront before the flood and be ready with all the essential items.
-Related to prepping, the American Red Cross suggest these items to be available – packed and ready to go in case one need to evacuate the home:-
+Related to prepping, the American Red Cross suggests these items to be available – packed and ready to go in case one need to evacuate the home:-

 - Water—at least a 3-day supply; one gallon per person per day